-2. A certificate of account status obtained from the Comptroller's web site will be accepted as evidence of good standing only when the converted entity is subject to franchise tax under Texas law.
-In the alternative, a statement may be included in the certificate of conversion that the converted entity will be liable for the payment of all franchise taxes.

-3. The conversion provisions apply to domestic as well as foreign entities.
-The foreign entities must have the ability to convert under the laws of their home jurisdiction.

-- a.
+- c.
+While the organizational documents of the converted entity are included as part of the plan of conversion and are not required to be filed independently, the statutes anticipate that separate organizational documents for any domestic entity formed by conversion (other than general partnerships) will be submitted with the certificate of conversion. - d.
+Pursuant to section 10.156 of the BOC, the secretary of state cannot accept a certificate of conversion if the required franchises taxes of the converting entity have not been paid.
+If a converting entity is a taxable entity under the franchise tax statutes and the converting entity is not in good standing for purposes of the conversion, the secretary of state must refuse to file the conversion. - 2.
+Practice Tip: A print-out obtained from the Comptroller's franchise account status online search is not sufficient for purposes of evidencing tax clearance pursuant to section 10.156 of the BOC.
+A practitioner must obtain a Certificate of Account Status from the Comptroller (Comptroller form 05-329) or include a statement in the certificate of conversion that the converted entity will be liable for the payment of all franchise taxes. - 3.
+The conversion provisions apply to domestic as well as foreign entities.
+The foreign entities must have the ability to convert under the laws of their home jurisdiction. - a.
 Section 9.012 provides for the automatic withdrawal of the registration of a foreign filing entity or a foreign limited liability partnership that converts to a domestic filing entity. - b.
 If a domestic entity converts to a foreign filing entity and the foreign entity will be transacting business in Texas, the converted entity will be required to file an application for registration under the statutes applicable to the converted entity. - c.
-Under the BOC, a foreign filing entity that converts to another type of foreign entity may file an amendment to its application for registration in order to succeed to the registration of the original foreign filing entity (SOS form 422).45

-3. A conversion transaction includes the continuance of a domestic entity of one type as a foreign entity of the same type or the continuance of a foreign entity of one type as a domestic entity of the same type and which may be treated as a domestication, continuance, or transfer transaction in the jurisdiction of the foreign converting or converted entity.
+Under the BOC, a foreign filing entity that converts to another type of foreign entity may file an amendment to its application for registration in order to succeed to the registration of the original foreign filing entity (SOS form 422).49 - 3.
+A conversion transaction includes the continuance of a domestic entity of one type as a foreign entity of the same type or the continuance of a foreign entity of one type as a domestic entity of the same type and which may be treated as a domestication, continuance, or transfer transaction in the jurisdiction of the foreign converting or converted entity.